Genbox/FastData/README.md

 #### Does it support custom equality comparers?
 No, not yet.

-#### Does it support key/value lookup?
-Yes, you can specify key/value arrays as input data and FastData will generate a efficient key lookup function that returns a value.

-#### Are there any best pratcies for using FastData?
+#### Are there any best practices for using FastData?
 * Put the most often queried items first in the input data.
 It can speed up query speed for some data structures.
 * Enable string analysis when using string keys to produce a more efficient hash function.

 #### Can I use it for dynamic data?
 No, FastData is designed for static data only.
 It generates code at compile time, so the data must be known beforehand.

+## C# FAQ

+#### Why not use System.Collections.Frozen?
+There are several reasons:
+* Frozen comes with considerable runtime overhead
+* Frozen is only available in .NET 8.0+
+* Frozen only provides a few of the optimizations provided in FastData
+* Frozen is only available in C#.
+FastData can produce data structures in many languages.